ria-rivera/feeling-responsive/pages/documentation.md

 ### Quotes

 Quotes mix it up a little bit, if you write long articles.
-So use quotes:
+So use these quotes:

 > Age is an issue of mind over matter.
 If you don't mind, it doesn't matter.
 <cite>Mark Twain</cite>